ABBEVILLE SC As a CSX

 found the little station to be in good repair with a fresh coat of

 white paint.
+Ann Helms furnished the photo of the station in its current location (2009).
 What a wonderful lake house!

 At the Pelion Town Hall we were told that the station had been bought relocated and was being used year round.
-Beside the town hall sat an old Southern Railway car which had been used as a reading room by the public library.
-The history of the town and railroad was given to us and we found it to be very interesting. |
+Beside the town hall sat an old Southern Railway caboose which had been used as a reading room by the public library.
+The history of the town and railroad is available at the town hall and is very interesting. |

 ![]() |